Yash3148/Testingrepo/README.md

 # Testingrepo
-This Repository consists of files related to Git and Testing my repo in GitHub
+This Repository consists of files related to Git and Testing my repo in GitHub.